smladeoye/yii2-paystack/README.md

 $transaction = $paystack->transaction();
 ```
 Distinct methods available to transaction:
-    --a.  initialize --> initialize a transaction; an authorization url is generated from this method after which the
+    - a.  initialize --> initialize a transaction; an authorization url is generated from this method after which the
     redirect method can then be called to redirect to the payment page.
 Example:
     ```php
         $transaction->initialize(['email'=>'smladeoye@gmail.com','amount'=>'10000']);
         if (!$transaction->hasError)
                 $transaction->redirect();
     ```
-    --b.  verify --> verify a transaction.Example:
+    - b.  verify --> verify a transaction.Example:
     ```php
         $transaction->verify($trans_reference);
     ```
-    c.  charge --> charge authorization for recurring transactions.Example:
+    - c.  charge --> charge authorization for recurring transactions.Example:
     ```php
         $transaction->charge($options = []);
     ```
-    d.  timeline --> timeline for a particular transactions.Example:
+    - d.  timeline --> timeline for a particular transactions.Example:
     ```php
         $transaction->timeline($trx_id);
     ```